Badsworth/pfml_scripts/infra/README.md

 └── monitoring          🏡 configuration for pagerduty schedules, on-call policies, and New Relic/Cloudwatch alerts.
 ```

-Additionally, we have several components that are duplicated within each environment:
+Additionally, we have several components that are duplicated within each environment and are deployed by the API and Portal deploy jobs:

 ```
 └── api                 🏡 infrastructure for a PFML api environment